Mothers' Union is the largest international Christian organisation with over 4 million members in 83 countries across the world.

 http://www.mothersunion.orgMidday Prayers are live on their Facebook page at 12:00 noon daily.

-https://www.facebook.com/MothersUnionDoreen was formally commissioned as our Diocesan President at the Lady day service in 2022 in Gloucester cathedral , alongside the Trustees and Speakers.
-Revd.
-Liz Palin was also commisioned as our chaplain.
+https://www.facebook.com/MothersUnionDoreen was re-commissioned as our Diocesan President at a service in Gloucester cathedral on June 20th, alongside the Trustees.

 Dear Fellow Members